mwcremer/dnd-bx/combined.md

 ### <a name="rolling_randomly"></a> Rolling Randomly

-Monster listings (for example in [***B/X Essentials: Monsters***](monsters.md)) note which treasure type is present in the creature's lair and which it may carry on its person.
+Monster listings (for example in [***Monsters***](#monsters)) note which treasure type is present in the creature's lair and which it may carry on its person.
 Each treasure type (described in the following section) lists one or more types of coin or item that may be found in the hoard.
 For each item in the list:

 1. If a percentage value is given, roll d100 first.
 If the result is less than or equal to the listed percentage, this item is present in the hoard.
 If the result is greater than the listed percentage, this item is not present in the hoard.
 2. If a range of values is given (e.g. 1d6 &times; 1,000cp, or 6d6 gems), roll the specified dice to determine the quantity of this item that is present in the hoard.